Anthony Eden: Return to government, 1951–1955

 Eden had grave misgivings about American foreign policy under Secretary of State John Foster Dulles and President Dwight D. Eisenhower.
 As early as March 1953, Eisenhower was concerned at the escalating costs of defence and the increase of state power that it would bring.
 Eden was irked by Dulles's policy of "brinkmanship", the display of muscle, in relations with the communist world.
 In particular, both had heated exchanges with one another regarding the proposed American aerial strike operation (Vulture) to try to save the beleaguered French Union garrison at the Battle of Dien Bien Phu in early 1954.
 The operation was cancelled, in part, because of Eden's refusal to commit to it for fear of Chinese intervention and ultimately a third world war.
 Dulles then walked out early in the Geneva Conference talks and was critical of the American decision not to sign it.
 Nevertheless, the success of the conference ranked as the outstanding achievement of Eden's third term in the Foreign Office.
-During the summer and fall of 1954, the Anglo-Egyptian agreement to withdraw all British forces from Egypt was also negotiated and ratified.
+During the summer and autumn of 1954, the Anglo-Egyptian agreement to withdraw all British forces from Egypt was also negotiated and ratified.

 There were concerns that if the European Defence Community was not ratified as it wanted, the United States might withdraw into defending only the Western Hemisphere, but recent documentary evidence confirms that the US intended to withdraw troops from Europe anyway even if the EDC was ratified.
-After the French National Assembly rejected the EDC in August 1954, Eden tried to come up with a viable alternative.
-Between 11 and 17 September, he visited every major West European capital to negotiate West Germany becoming a sovereign state and entering the Western European Union prior to it entering NATO.
-Paul-Henri Spaak said that Eden "saved the Atlantic alliance".
+After the French National Assembly rejected the EDC in August 1954, Eden offered a viable alternative.
+Between 11 and 17 September, with the help of the Foreign Office's Frank Roberts, he visited every major West European capital to negotiate the rearmament and NATO membership of West Germany.
+The intervention was a diplomatic triumph that marked a major step in the consolidation of the Western bloc.

-In October 1954, he was appointed to the Order of the Garter and became Sir Anthony Eden.
+In October 1954 Eden was appointed to the Order of the Garter and became Sir Anthony Eden.